navneetshukl/ChatRelay/README.md

-# Document.txt file has all the explanation about this project.
+# document.txt file has all the explanation about this project.

 1. Clone the repository.